iccaving/icccsite/content/trip/yorkshire/yorkshire-2018-06-08.md

 We were now at bag number three.
 I offered to take two bags, if Clare was happy to continue derigging.
 People very rarely refuse that sort of offer and Clare was no exception.
 I began the slow haul upwards.

-The next few pitches are either connected or extremely close so it was gratifying to find ourselves at the top of the second pitch after the an exhausting struggle upwards.
-This was not aided by the belay placement which favour rope wrapped around razor sharp flakes 1 meter below the pitch head.
-Maybe there is just one pitch like that.
+The next few pitches are either connected or extremely close so it was gratifying to find ourselves at the top of the second pitch quite quickly after an exhausting struggle upwards.
+This was not aided by the belay placement which favour ropes wrapped around razor sharp flakes 1 meter below the pitch head.
+Okay, maybe there is just one pitch like that but my exhausted self was in no mood to be reasonable.

 The long stooping passage between the second and first pitches had just enough water that dragging two hydroplaning tackle sacks behind me was moderately comfortable.
 Even so we took several breaks.
 I think mostly because of my need to occasionally stretch my back from the stooping, though I think Clare appreciated it too.
+It was also entertaining to watch a 'tidal bore' like layer of water shoot ahead of me in the relatively slow flowing stream, pushed on by the bulk of the tacklesacks.

 The first and final pitch passed we sat at the top packing rope and packing away srt gear and generally faffing.
 Then we rounded the corner and sat again redonning our extra kneepads, putting off the inevitable.
 “Let’s get the fuck out of here” one of us said.
 Though this would prove easier said than done.